mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 has an interesting cluster pattern and exceeds several years in only 8 disorders: Alcoholism, Drug addiction (excluding Amphetamine addiction), Schizophrenia, Depression, Anxiety disorder, Autistic disorder, Intellectual disabilities, and Learning disabilities.
 It is divided into three subgroups: addiction, mood disorder, and brain disorder.
-This is why the researchers decided to investigate the relationship by calculating the correlation coefficient between seven disorder pairs, as shown in Figure 10.
+This is why the researchers decided to investigate the relationship by calculating the correlation coefficient between seven disorder pairs, as shown in *Figure 10*.

 - **Local Spatial Detection**